MatRoth/resquin/README.md

 ## About

-**`resquin` is currently in development and should only be used with caution.
-This message will be removed once the package is released on CRAN.**

 `resquin` (**res**ponse **qu**ality **in**dicators) provides functions
 to calculate survey data quality indicators to help identifying low-quality responses ([Bhaktha, Silber, and Lechner